dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 ### Decision Trees

-Decision trees in machine learning are like flowcharts used for decision-making.
+Decision trees in ML are like flowcharts used for decision-making.
 They are a type of model that learns from data to make predictions or decisions.
 * `Purity`
      * Definition: Purity measures how homogenous or pure a node is in terms of the target variable.
 A node is pure if all the data points within it belong to the same class or category.
           * Example: In an email spam classification task, if a node contains only spam emails, it is considered pure.
 All the emails within that node belong to the same class (spam), indicating high purity.
 * `Impurity`
      * Definition: Impurity is the opposite of purity and reflects the level of mixture or heterogeneity in a node.
 Nodes with mixed classes have higher impurity.
           * Example: In a movie genre classification task, if a node contains a mix of action and drama movies, it is considered impure.
 The node is heterogeneous, containing samples from different classes (action and drama).
 * `Entropy`
-     * Definition: Entropy is a measure of disorder or uncertainty in a set of data.
+     * Definition: Entropy is a measure of disorder or uncertainty in a set of data (i.e. a measure of impurity).
 In decision trees, it is used as a criterion to determine the best way to split nodes.
           * Example: In a weather prediction task, if a node contains a mix of sunny, cloudy, and rainy days, it has high entropy.
 The node is more disorderly and uncertain because it includes samples from different classes (weather conditions).

 -------